soil-initiative/stacks/proposals/stacks/Overview.md

 Note that both `$resume_thread` and `$complete_work` are very simple.
 As such, `stack.switch_call` for these functions does not actually need to be implemented with a true function call.
 Rather, these functions can be thought of as specifying, in a safe manner, the bookkeeping that should be done *during* the stack switch.
+Conceptually, the call should always be inlined, though there is no way to force that implementation in a high-level semantics.

-### Stack Creation, Part 1
+### Stack Creation

 One of our invariants is that a `stackref` always references an *attached* stack.
 That is, if one were to walk the stack from the leaf, one would always reach a special *grounding* frame created by the host.
 This grounding frame is responsible in particular for handling traps, whether by terminating the thread executing the trapping stack or by moving to the next event in the queue or by reporting an error and so on.
-The point is, only the host can create grounding frames, and the semantics of these grounding frames depend on context, so we provide no means to create leaf references out of thin air.
+The point is, only the host can create grounding frames, and the semantics of these grounding frames depend on context, so we provide no means to create stack references out of thin air.
 Instead, a module that needs this functionality must import a function from the host, which the host can then instantiate with whatever is appropriate for the module instance's execution environment.

 For our running implementation of lightweight threads, each thread stack needs such a grounding frame.